Skip to main content

 How Often Should You Get Microneedling?

 Microneedling is a relatively gentle procedure that can be repeated every four to six weeks as needed.
 However, your specific goals will shape the frequency.
 For example, if you’re seeking to smooth acne or other scars or more significant signs of aging, a practitioner may recommend treatments every month.
-When those initial goals are met, then your practitioner may space the treatments out to every six to eight weeks.10
+When those initial goals are met, your practitioner may space the treatments out to every six to eight weeks.10

 Possible Side Effects: Is It Safe?